fivdi/spi-device/README.md

 [configuration options](https://github.com/fivdi/spi-device#configuration-options)
 - cb - completion callback

 Asynchronous open.
 Returns a new SpiDevice object.
 The callback gets one argument (err).
+The SpiDevice object returned should not be used before the callback is called.

 ### openSync(busNumber, deviceNumber[, options])
 - busNumber - the number of the SPI bus to open, 0 for `/dev/spidev0.n`, 1 for `/dev/spidev1.n`, ...